 - 1. Integrating CAD strands: Cable strands submitted in CAD format were georeferenced to street centerlines and a 200 foot buffer was created from the strands.
-2009 census blocks and 2009 TIGER/Line road segments (in census blocks greater than 2 square miles in area) that intersected the 200 foot buffer were classified as served and associated attribute information from tabular datasets or narratives were populated accordingly. - 2.
+2009 census blocks and 2009 TIGER/Line road segments (in census blocks greater than 2 square miles in area) that intersected the 200 foot buffer were classified as served and associated attribute information from tabular datasets or narratives were populated accordingly.
+These were later converted to 2010 census blocks and roads, as defined in method 4. - 2.
 Integrating census block and road segment polygons: Data provided in Shapefile format required minor formatting of attribute field names and values to match the common schema.

-(a) The census block vintage was determined by reviewing ID values and attributes were imported into the census block template.
+(a) The census block vintage (2000 or 2010) was determined by reviewing ID values and attributes were imported into the census block template.